Emiltayeb/bus-driver/README.md

 ## Game Rules

-The game have 4 levels.
+Bus Driver have 4 levels:

 1. <span style="color:red">Red</span>.
 Or Black? that's it.
 That's all.
 Easy peasy.